basho/basho_docs/source/languages/en/riak/ops/advanced/aae.md

 ## AAE and Riak Search

-Riak's AAE subsystem works to repair object conflicts both with for normal key/value objects as well as data related to [[Riak Search|Using Search]].
+Riak's AAE subsystem works to repair object inconsistencies both with for normal key/value objects as well as data related to [[Riak Search|Using Search]].
 In particular, AAE acts on indexes stored in [Solr](http://lucene.apache.org/solr/), the search platform that drives Riak Search.